On the Robustness of Democratic Electoral Processes to Computational Propaganda: Introduction

 To that end, we construct a mathematical model of computational social science, where voters have an opinion encoded in a multi-dimensional vector agent.
 Each component of that vector measures the affinity that the voter has for a given political party.
 In our dynamical model, these components evolve according to the voter's natural opinion -- the one they would have if they were left in isolation -- and social interactions among voters.
-In the spirit of the Deffuant ~\cite{Deffuant2000} and Hegselmann-Krause~\cite{Hegselmann2002} models of opinion dynamics, these interactions exist only between pairs of voters with opinion vectors within a certain distance in the agent opinion space.
+In the spirit of the Deffuant ~\cite{Deffuant2000} and Hegselmann-Krause~\cite{Hegselmann2002} models of opinion dynamics, these interactions exist only between pairs of voters with opinion vectors within a certain distance in opinion space.
 That distance is a parameter of the model, mimicking the openness of the electorate to differing opinions.
 The mathematical model determines the voter final opinions.
 The outcome of an election is next extracted from the latter through a procedure that reflects different electoral processes.

 External influence from computational propaganda is then modeled as a targeted shift in some agents' natural opinion.
 The magnitude of this shift is increased, until the electoral outcome changes.
 A qualitative measure of robustness of the election process is the magnitude of the effort needed to change the election outcome: more robust social populations and electoral systems do not change their vote until larger manipulation efforts are applied.
 We determine the dependence of that robustness for different electoral processes and populations with different social characteristics.
-The latter are encoded in the distribution of natural opinions -- allowing to tune between populations with homogeneous to polarized opinions, to multi-party populations -- and in the opinion distance over which voters interact with one another -- modeling the tolerance and openness they have to different views and opinions.
+The latter are encoded in the distribution of natural opinions -- allowing to tune between populations with homogeneous to polarized opinions, to multi-party populations, with or without electoral bias towards one or several parties -- and in the opinion distance over which voters interact with one another -- modeling the tolerance and openness they have to different views and opinions.